openpracticelibrary/openpracticelibrary/content/page/home.md

 type: "home"
 ---

+## Deliver real business value quickly and move past the buzzwords.

+The Open Practice Library is an open source, community-driven, and community-inspired library of best practices and tools that help individuals, teams and entire businesses figure out the best way to get to the best outcome.
+That can mean a lot of things to alot of different kinds of people.
+And the Open Practice Library can help all of them.

+A product owner who needs to build the right thing, the right way.

+A team lead who wants to get everyone’s input toward and aligned to the same goal.

+A stakeholder who needs a roadmap to deliver metrics-based business outcomes.

+For everyone, these practices are created, tested and shared by the people who use them day-to-day.
+The practices are for the people looking to be inspired with new ideas to create better experiences.
+And anyone who wants to find innovative, proven ways to solve their challenges, big and small.

+Start with understanding how the practices are organized:

 ![library-loop](/images/loop-labels-path.svg)

-The Open Practice Library is a community-driven repository of practices and tools.
-These are shared <i>by people</i> currently using them day-to-day <i>for people</i> looking to be inspired with new ideas and experience.

-To help navigate the Library, all practices can be visualised on a canvas based on the [Outcome Delivery](http://outcomedelivery.com/) framework which has three parts:
+## Visual of Loop

+All of the practices in this library can be mapped to the [Mobius Loop](https://www.mobiusloop.com/) - a navigator created by an open source community that generates a continuous flow of innovation from discovery, to design, to delivery.

+Practices can be mapped to one of three parts of the loop:

-* Discovery - to generate the Outcomes
+* Discovery - practices to help define target outcomes
-* Options - to identify how to get there
+* Options - practices to help identify the path to the right outcomes
-* Delivery - to implement and put your ideas to the test.
+* Delivery - practices to put your ideas to the test.
 Learn what works and what doesn’t.

-These are connected with an infinity loop called Mobius.
-In addition to this is a foundation layer to capture practices providing culture & collaboration and technical engineering.
-These combined enable sustainable continuous delivery.

-#### Our Mission
-This Library is intended to be a wealth of knowledge on product Discovery and Delivery practices to be adopted and evolved by a positive, engaged and supportive global community.
+In addition to this framework, we have found that cultural practices and technical practices -- captured in the foundational layer --  accelerate and maximize the use of the Mobius Loop.

-[Learn more about this library](/about) and how to contribute to it, or [see what's new](https://github.com/openpracticelibrary/openpracticelibrary/pulls?q=is%3Apr+is%3Aclosed+base%3Amaster).
+You can learn more about this library and how you can start your journey using these open practices [here](https://openpracticelibrary.com/page/about/), or jump right in